MarcMaussner/qml_cysec/README.md

   - try to get into the math behind to construct one-pixel image
 - Adversarial attack and increase robustness:
   - https://pennylane.ai/qml/demos/tutorial_adversarial_attacks_QML
+- Pennylane-Hw:
+  - Simple proof of concept for using noisy simulator and ibm quantum hardware in pennylane

 ## Conferences:
 - Embedded World 2025